 Guaranteed and reviewable premiums

-Policies with these types of premium are just as they say on the label: the cost of premiums can either be guaranteed throughout the term of the policy (and are sometimes called level premium policies) or they can vary as the rate of inflation varies, by linking the price of premiums to movements in the Retail Price Index.
+Policies with these types of premium are just as they say on the label: the cost of premiums can either be guaranteed throughout the term of the policy (and are sometimes called level premium policies) or they can vary based on claims experience and changing market trends.